manning-lab/fetch-dbgap-data-workflow/README.md

-Workflow for downloading datasets from dbGaP and decrypting using the SRA toolkit.
+Workflow for downloading datasets from the dbGaP Exchange Areas (we use this for our TOPMed projects) and decrypting using the SRA toolkit.

 Required inputs:
 * download_request_num: dbGaP download request ID (5-digit number)